airbytehq/airbyte/docs/integrations/sources/paypal-transaction.md

 - `stream_slice_period` = 1 day, the maximum supported date range is 31 days.
 - `records_per_request` = 10000, the maximum number of records in a single request.
 - `page_size` = 500, the maximum page size is 500.
+- `requests_per_minute` = 30, maximum limit is 50 requests per minute from IP address to all endpoint

 Transactions sync is performed with default `stream_slice_period` = 1 day, it means that there will be 1 request for each day between start_date and now (or end_date). if `start_date` is greater then `start_date_max`.
 Balances sync is similarly performed with default `stream_slice_period` = 1 day, but it will do additional request for the end_date of the sync (now).